Richmond Robbery Lawyer

 Variable For Robbery Charges:

 The common law offense of robbery is not specifically cited in Commonwealth legal statutes.
-The crime has been recognized for centuries, but the law does outline how it is prosecuted, and its penalties [Virginia Criminal Code 18.2-10].
-The penalties will depend on how many of the following variables are involved in the facts of the crime.
-If proven, the penalties can range from a few years in jail to as much as death, if the victim is murdered in the commission of a robbery, making it important that a Richmond robbery lawyer is contacted as soon as you are charged.
+The crime has been recognized for centuries, but the law does outline how it is prosecuted, and its penalties.
+The penalties will depend on how many of the following variables are involved in the facts of the crime:

 Virginia’s larceny (theft) rules that apply to the value of the property taken in a robbery might have some influence on whether the subject is charged with a felony or misdemeanor.
 Most robberies involve the commission of at least one felony.
 So, the value of the property stolen can be secondary to the robbery top count.

-Attempted robbery is charged as a class 4 felony, which brings two to 10 years in prison and a possible maximum fine of $100,000 [VA Code 18.2-26].
-To learn more about the charges you are facing or potential punishments contact a Richmond robbery lawyer today.
+Attempted robbery is charged as a class 4 felony, which brings two to 10 years in prison and a possible maximum fine of $100,000.
+To learn more about the charges that an individual could face or potential punishments, it is best to contact a knowledgeable Richmond robbery lawyer.

 Contacting a Richmond Robbery Lawyer

 Robbery is a serious offense and therefore carries severe consequences including both jail time and possible fines.
-For this reason it is important that you take these charges seriously and contact a Richmond robbery lawyer as soon as possible.
-Through your contact with an attorney you be able to learn more specifically what your case entails and develop the strongest defense possible.
-Call today to learn more about what a Richmond robbery lawyer can do for you and set up a free consultation.
+For this reason, it is important that you take these charges seriously and contact a Richmond robbery lawyer as soon as possible.
+Through your contact with an attorney, you can learn more specifically what your case entails and develop the strongest defense possible.
+Contact a lawyer who will approach your case with zeal and tenacity, and can fight for the best possible outcome for you.